sramshaw/t_rx/README.md

 ## [ti-re:ks] The tiny C/C++ Rx implementation
 ### Foreword
-T_rx or tirnsr_rx is a nail bitingly crushing version of [ReactiveX [Rx]](http://reactivex.io/intro.html).
-It plows through source code with its super sharp operator implementations, leaving you with bare bone programs.
+T_rx or tirnsr_rx is a tiny version of [ReactiveX [Rx]](http://reactivex.io/intro.html).
+It offers a flatmap and fluent way to combine lambdas.
+All memory is reserved on the stack, nothing on the heap.

-Its egg travelled from a time where programs fit on 32kB, and the word on the street since it hatched is: it wants to go back there, beware!
+This is aiming at programs that need to fit on 32kB (Ex: single Parallela core).

 ReactiveX [Rx] is a powerful language that can change, where applicable, the way we code event based systems.
 It can and has been used in place of what would have been accomplished via small interpreters and/or state machines.